TheoAcker12/grav-tutorial/pages/02.base-tutorial/02.setup/docs.md

 ## Check out the admin panel

 Familiarity with the admin panel is important, as this is where we will spend most of our time building our website.
-You can access the panel by going to `NOCLIP your-website-url/admin`.
-You will be directed to log in using the username and password you chose when installing Grav.

-If you go to your grav application on the Reclaim Hosting/OU Create dashboard after installation, you will see links to access both your website and the admin panel.
+You can access the panel directly by going to `NOCLIP your-website-url/admin`, or you can go to your grav application on the OU Create/Reclaim Hosting dashboard after installation.
+You will see links to access both your website and the admin panel.
 The first link will take you directly to your website.

 ![link to website](to-website.png)